COVID-19 Resources & FAQ

 Q: Can I get tested for COVID-19 at Renown?

 A: There is no walk-in testing or swabbing at any Renown Health locations at this time.
+If you have a medical lab order, you may utilize the Drive-Thru testing site.
 For additional resources on testing and treating COVID-19, please visit washoecounty.us/covid-19

 Q: What can I do to avoid getting COVID-19?